 You can also try writing a post saying that you’re looking for a room, but I found that didn’t get any responses by doing that, so you’re better off putting your energy on responding to people’s ads.

-Get a one-month paid subscription to Kamernet.nl because there’s less competition, and you can search for several different things including price range, how many people live there, or whether registration is possible.
+Get a one-month paid subscription to Kamernet.nl because you can search for several different things including price range, how many people live there, or whether registration is possible.
 This narrows it down, and you get e-mail notifications when people post a room that fits your search.
 You can then message the person advertising the room, and if they like what you have to say you’ll be invited to go for a viewing.
 I got a fair few responses from this.

 It also enables you to put a call-out, and prospective landlords can contact you, which I did a few times.
 I got a couple of responses, though the places weren’t in areas that I wanted to live in – it’s definitely worth it.

 It does cost EUR30 per month, and if you find a room within 30 days make sure you don’t forget to cancel your subscription because they have a recurring payment system.

 Register on Amsterdam2Stay.nl – they have accommodation for a year for students and young professionals.
 They release their available apartments on a Tuesday morning between 9 and 9.15am and competition is steep.
 You pay a one-off fee of EUR23.50.
 As long as you do not earn more than 43K per year, then you are able to register for an apartment.

 Check on Marktplaats There’s a lot of rubbish on there, but my friend sais it’s where she has found all of here Amsterdam apartments.